Krist-ine/SoftwareProject-kubernetes-todo-app/README.md

-# Scalable To-Do List Application Deployment on Kubernetes
+# To-Do List Application Deployment on Kubernetes

-This repository contains all necessary files to deploy and manage a scalable To-Do List web application using Kubernetes.
+This repository contains all necessary files to deploy and manage a To-Do List web application using Kubernetes.
 The application is containerized using Docker and deployed on a Kubernetes cluster.
 It supports features like auto-scaling, rolling updates, persistent storage, logging, and self-healing.

 ## Project Overview